skwong25/cat-api/README.md

 ## How To Test

+- To run tests for cat routes, run `npm run cats`.
+- To run tests for breed routes, run `npm run breeds`.
-To run all tests, run `npm test` in Terminal.
+- To run all tests, run `npm test`.

+The above scripts set out in the package.json file.
 If all tests pass, you will see the screens below:

 ![tests](./screenshots/testscreenshot1.png)